Sykurpudar/TicTacToe/docs/development_manual.md

 2. Make sure you have [node.js][node] installed
 3. Make sure you have [npm][npm] installed
 4. Move to the project directory `cd TicTacToe` and run `npm install`
-   - NPM should detect the package.lock.json file and install all needed dependancies described above
+   - NPM should detect the package.lock.json file and install all needed dependencies described above
 5. Now you're ready to build.
-If errors appear in the build process, some dependancy may be missing
+If errors appear in the build process, some dependency may be missing.

 Deployment and pipeline tools
 1. Install [Heroku][heroku]
-2. This stuff is only applicaple to us, with privileges
+2. This step is only applicable to those with privileges.
+Please contact the owner of the Heroku app if you don't have access.

 ### Building

-There's two ways to build our project
+There are two ways to build the project:

 - Running a production-like server
 1. run `npm run build`